 Each manuscript is reviewed by the Editors, and if of a sufficient standard, sent for blinded reviewed by at least two Editorial Board members who come from a range of countries as chosen by the journal team based on their expertise (double-blind peer review).
 The result may be accepted with no correction, accepted with little correction, accepted with many corrections and refused.
-The sending author is given opportunity to correct the article on the basis of suggestion received from the reviewer.
+The sending author is given an opportunity to correct the article on the basis of the reviewer suggestion.
 Certain information of whether the article is accepted and published or refused is given to the sending author in written.

 LAW REFORM is scheduled for publication in March and September ( 2 issue a year), with 10 Article per Issue.
 It is electronically published via journal website (https://ejournal.undip.ac.id/index.php/lawreform/index).

 This Journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The published articles will be available in LAW REFORM website and their full text can be download freely.